-Answer: The best place to get information about exams, test center locations, and allowable accommodations is directly from the Association of Social Work Boards (ASWB), or Maryland’s Board of Social Work Examiners.
+Answer: The best place to get information about exams, test center locations, and allowable accommodations is directly from the Association of Social Work Boards (ASWB), which oversees all of the licensure exams.

 Question: Does Maryland have reciprocity with other states?
 If so, what states?

-Answer: No, Maryland’s Board does not practice reciprocity with certain states.
-However, licensed social workers from other states are welcome to apply for licensing by endorsement if they have already passed the national social worker examination through the Association of Social Work Boards.
+Answer: No, Maryland’s Board does not practice reciprocity with any states.
+However, licensed social workers from other states are welcome to apply for licensure by endorsement if they have already passed the national social worker examination through the Association of Social Work Boards.